How to Title Different Sections of Your Resume

 Resume summary

 You can include a resume summary section at the top of your resume, right below your name and contact information.
-This is optional and most job seekers won't need one, but it can be useful in cases where your resume isn't fully self-explanatory, especially for people changing careers.
+This is optional, but it can be useful in cases where your resume isn't fully self-explanatory, especially for people changing careers.

 What to include: A few short sentences about your key skills and experience.
 In a sense, it’s a highlight of the best parts of your resume, which is in turn a highlight of your most relevant experiences and most impressive accomplishments.